 They were a well-attended success reminding an entire industry focused on surprise and delight that the simplicity of thoughtful, engaged, alliance-forming conversation may still be an event’s biggest power.

-Next year’s Event Marketer Summit will be in Chicago.
+Next year’s Experiential Marketer Summit will be in Chicago.
 See you there!